LSNJLAW SM

 Food insecurity is a nationwide problem.
 When schools are closed during the summer break, many children need access to healthy and nourishing meals.
 The Summer Electronic Benefit Transfer (EBT) program can help vulnerable low-income families meet this need.

-Eligible students will receive $40 per month for each summer month, totaling $120 per child.
-Money is provided through an EBT card, which functions like a credit or debit card and can be used to buy food at authorized locations.
+Eligible students receive $40 per month for each summer month, totaling $120 per child.
+Money is provided through an EBT card, which functions like a credit or debit card and can be used to buy food at authorized stores.

 Who is eligible?